JWKennington/JWKennington.github.io/content/pages/code.md

 source and may be found on [github](https://github.com/JWKennington/apsjournals).

+#### `pyperbolic` - Hyperbolic geometry in Python
+The Pyperbolic project started as a way to produce Poincare disk model diagrams, and is still under active development.
+The scope subsequently increased to include some projective and spherical geometry.
+This project is open source and may be found on [github](https://github.com/JWKennington/pyperbolic).

 <!---
 #### Contributions to Open Source Projects
 The below items listed are projects that existed prior to my involvement, that I have assisted to varying degress.